-Going through IVF can be an emotional rollercoaster.
+Going through IVF can be an emotional roller-coaster.
 Choosing to keep your treatment private, often means that you cannot gain support from your usual networks.
 For those who are more open, family and friends may struggle to know how to talk about infertility or how best to support you along the way.

-If you are interested in being a recipient of this service or if you would like to assist others by volunteering as a mentor please contact us.
+If you are interested in being a recipient of this service or if you would like to assist others by volunteering as a Peer Support Companion, please contact us.
 Ideal candidates to volunteer are men and women who have had fertility issues and been through IVF and are also at a point in their lives where they can comfortably talk about their fertility struggles and are available two to three times a month.